svendcs/corona.svendcs.com/README.md

 Svend's Corona Dashboard shows the latest Covid-19 numbers in Denmark.
 All data is automatically pulled from the official sources at [ssi.dk](https://ssi.dk).

-This repository contains the source code and infrastructure-as-code for the dashboard.
+The dashboard is still very much a word-in-progress and the code is a mess.

-The dashboard is still very much a word-in-progress.
+This repository contains the source code and continuous integration scripts for the dashboard.

 Development Setup
 -----------------
 The dashboard itself is a static webpage that fetches json files.
-In order to run locally, you should run it on a small http server like so:
+In order to run locally, you should first run the various scripts to fetch data.
+Afterwards you should run a http server like so:
 ```
 yarn install
 yarn dev